 - Stay home if you are sick

 KMOV St. Louis interviewed Hilary Babcock, MD, a Washington University infectious disease specialist at Barnes-Jewish Hospital, for her take on the Coronavirus.
-Watch the interview to hear her expert advice.

 More details can be found on the CDC’s website.